sureshvenkatesan/jas_helm_install/install_jfrog_from_platform_chart/readme.md

 2. All products work with external databases (each product can be connected to a different external database).

 The combination of using an external database for Artifactory and the embedded PostgreSQL for Distribution is not supported and will not be supported in the future.
-- The `artifactory.artifactory.replicator` has been removed from the Helm chart since March or April 2024.
+- The `artifactory.artifactory.replicator` and  `artifactory.artifactory.integration`has been removed from the Helm chart since March or April 2024.

 So replicator is not used for Distribution.

+- From chart version 107.84.x, `setSecurityContext` has been renamed to `podSecurityContext`

 - you can leave `jfrogURL` without configuration.
 The platform chart should be able to connect between the products.
 It is used for internal communication, and it is not the related to the custom base url.